 In the overhaul which saw the addition of the future shock, Specialized adjusted the Roubaix geometry to be more aggressive, saying Retul bike fit data showed that the riders buying this bike were looking for a more racey ride.
 The Ruby female riders, it said, wanted a more relaxed and endurance focused offer which is what they continue to make.

 The Specialized Diverge has undergone a gradual transformation since its launch in 2014.
 Initially it was a ‘do it all’ endurance road bike, which could tackle a little bit of mixed terrain if need be.
-In the 2018 line-up, it’s shifted slightly to sit more comfortably in the rapidly popularised adventure road/gravel bike category.
+From 2018 onwards, it’s evolved to sit more comfortably in the rapidly popularised adventure road/gravel bike category.